 - Take advantage of coupons.

-How Clark saves money on Valentine’s Day
+How Clark Howard Saves Money on Valentine’s Day

 Clark gets his wife flowers from Costco ten days before Valentine’s Day before prices spike.
-Another great option is Aldi — you can get a single red rose for an incredibly cheap price!
+Another great option is Aldi: You can get a single red rose for an incredibly cheap price!
 Nurseries can cut flowers at good prices too.

 Another thing Clark recommends is to buy your Valentine’s Day candy the day after Valentine’s — you’ll save up to 75%!